English: English Teaching, BALAS

 Time to degree completion varies.
 Minimum time to completion is eight semesters, with some students requiring ten semesters.
 Transfer students may need ten total semesters combined to complete the program.
 Please see the LAS Transfer Handbook for more information.

-To remain in good standing in this program and be recommended for licensure, candidates are required to maintain Illinois, cumulative, content area, and professional education grade point averages of 2.5 (A=4.0).
-Candidates should consult their advisor or the Council on Teacher Education for the list of courses used to compute these grade point averages.
+To remain in good standing in this program and be recommended for licensure, candidates are required to maintain a cumulative grade point average of 2.5 (A=4.0).

 Prerequisites to transfer to the English Teaching concentration: Students must complete ENGL 200, the two required historical surveys, and ENGL 301 (Intro to Critical Theory).
 In addition, it is strongly recommended that students complete five additional ENGL courses (chosen in consultation with an English advisor) appropriate to the English Teaching Concentration.